-My overview of two major classes of pan-African cultural phenomena, mankala board-games and geomantic divination, has revealed fascinating generic and formal interrelations and distribution patterns, both within each genre and between these two genres.
+My overview of two major classes of pan-African cultural phenomena. mankala board-games and geomantic divination, has revealed fascinating generic and formal interrelations and distribution patterns, both within each genre and between these two genres.

-At least these two significant cultural items of latter-day African culture suggest that it is a typical pattern of African cultural history to see followed by

-• active early participation in global cultural origins and flows (central in the case of early mankala, more peripheral and hypothetical in the case of early geomancy),
+At least these two significant cultural items of latter-day African culture suggest that it is a typical pattern of African cultural history to see active early participation in global cultural origins and flows (central in the case of early mankala, more peripheral and hypothetical in the case of early geomancy), followed by as well as entrenchment - 'cultural involution' is perhaps the word - so that later, newer global trends are no longer picked up and locally fed back into the earlier models; instead the latter localise to the extreme, taking up residence in the very texture of local cultures and absorbing the latter's symbolism and cosmology so effectively that the result is recognised as something uniquely local i.e. 'African', having lost all explicit references to, in fact virtually all traces of, an earlier intercontinental exchange.

-- local and regional processes of cultural and political creativity, producing splendid civilisations which however did not have a direct impact on global cultural processes - as well as
+• local and regional processes of cultural and political creativity, producing splendid civilisations which however did not have a direct impact on global cultural processes